 At June 30, 2012 and June 30, 2011, we owned or had interests in a portfolio of 150 and 152 properties, respectively (in each case, the "Total Property Portfolio").
 As a result of changes within our Total Property Portfolio, the financial data presented below shows significant changes in revenue and expenses from period-to-period.
 Accordingly, we do not believe that our period-to-period financial data with respect to the Total Property Portfolio are necessarily meaningful.
-Therefore, the comparison of operating results for the three and six months ended June 30, 2012 and 2011 show separately the changes attributable to the properties that were owned by us and in service throughout each period compared (the "Same Property Portfolio") and the changes attributable to the properties included in the Placed In-Service, Acquired or Development or Redevelopment Portfolios.
+Therefore, the comparison of operating results for the three and six months ended June 30, 2012 and 2011 show separately the changes attributable to the properties included in the Placed In-Service, Acquired or Development or Redevelopment Portfolios.